jonnyasmith/dotfiles/mac/README.md

 This guide will walk you through the process of installing Homebrew and downloading the git dotfiles repository.

+## Grant full disk access to Terminal

+Grant full disk access to Terminal in System Preferences > Security & Privacy > Privacy > Full Disk Access.
+Search for Terminal in the utilities folder and check the box.

 ## Install Homebrew

 Homebrew is a package manager for macOS that simplifies the installation of software.